Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Individual Privacy of DP-SGD

 \subsection{Estimates of Individual Privacy Are Accurate}

 We run Algorithm~\ref{alg:individual_privacy} with the setup in Section~\ref{subsec:efficient} and compare the results with ground-truth values.
-To compute the ground-truth individual privacy, we randomly sample 1000 examples before training and compute the exact privacy costs at every iteration.
+To compute the ground-truth individual privacy, we randomly sample 1000 examples before training.
+During training, we compute the exact privacy costs for the same 1000 examples at every iteration.

 We compute the Pearson correlation coefficient between the estimations and the ground-truth values.
 We also compute the average and the worst absolute errors.
 We report results on MNIST, CIFAR-10, and UTKFace.
 Details about the experiments are in Section~\ref{sec:exp}.
 We plot the results in Figure~\ref{fig:eps_error}.
 The estimations of $\varepsilon$ are close to those ground-truth values (Pearson's $r>0.99$) even when we only update the gradient norms every two epochs ($\gamma=0.5$).
 Updating batch gradient norms more frequently further improves the estimation, though doing so would increase the computational overhead.